AlexHentschel/hummingbird/README.md

 This week’s hackathon project is a complete system:

-A control logic for the hummingbird feeder running on Flow as a smart contract An oracle feeding real-time temperature data into the blockchain A physical controller listening for blockchain events and flipping a switch—powering the feeder heater only when it’s actually needed
+- A **smart contract** on Flow that contains the control logic for the feeder.
+- An **oracle** that feeds temperature data into the blockchain.
+- A physical **microcontroller** that listens for blockchain events and powers the feeder heater only when it’s actually needed.

 It’s a small, tangible proof of concept of how a blockchain can manage real-world devices efficiently, securely, and independently of centralized platforms.

 ### Why it matters